The TeX FAQ

 array and tabular environments share a lot of things, but also involve some specific parameters.
 As an example, the space between two columns is set separately, using \arraycolsep for array and \tabcolsep for tabular.

 A very useful LaTeX package is named array.
-Despite its name, it provides advanced functionnalities for both array and tabular environments (and their relatives).
+Despite its name, it provides advanced functionalities for both array and tabular environments (and their relatives).

 FAQ ID: Q-arraytab